Making a complaint

 Complaining on behalf of someone else

 Please note that we keep strictly to the rules of medical confidentiality.
 If you are complaining on behalf of someone else, we have to know that you have his or her permission to do so.
-A note signed by the person concerned will be needed, unless they are incapable (because of illness) of providing this.
+A consent form or letter signed by the person concerned will be needed, unless they are incapable (because of illness) of providing this in which case the GP will make a decision in the best interest of the patient.

 If you remain dissatisfied with the responses to your complaint, you have the right to ask the Parliamentary and Health Service Ombudsman to review your case.
 This department is an independent body established to promote improvements in healthcare through the assessment of the performance of those who provide service.
 You can contact them on 0300 061 4000, or write to them at: